 3 ½ tablespoons olive oil

-¼ cup and 1 teaspoon sherry or red wine vinegar
+¼ cup and 1 tsp. sherry or red wine vinegar

-½ teaspoon each garlic powder, dried oregano, dried basil, pepper, salt, onion powder
+½ tsp. each garlic powder, dried oregano, dried basil, pepper, salt, onion powder

 Combine spices, mustard and vinegar.
 Mix well, then slowly pour in oil, mixing constantly until emulsified.